Slamy/Wiki_MiSTer/Core-configuration-string.md

 * For a Genesis 3-button controller that has A, B, C as buttons, mapping would be "SNES Y, SNES B, SNES A"
 * This is because YBA on a SENS gamepad are the lower 3 buttons of the controller

-The only difference in the two mappings is the "philosophy" of how they are expected to work.